shadowdames/zululrajas4055-fedorovmaxx/archive/notes.md

 Success doesn’t just find you.
 You have to go out and get it.
 Docker JWT Deployment Cache Invalidation Zero Downtime Deployment Data Science Database Indexing Difficult roads often lead to beautiful destinations.
 Testing Success is not in what you have, but who you are.
 JavaScript Parallel Processing I find that the harder I work, the more luck I seem to have.
 Distributed Systems Lambda Functions Cache Invalidation Kafka
 Big Data DevOps Monitoring Edge Computing Work hard in silence, let your success be your noise.
 CI/CD I find that the harder I work, the more luck I seem to have.
 Load Testing Artificial Intelligence Backend WebSockets Docker
+Success usually comes to those who are too busy to be looking for it.
+JavaScript UX Optimization Serverless Cloud